gl0bal01/gl0bal01.github.io/docs/cyber/pivoting_guide.md

 - Timeline of pivoting activities
 - Data accessed or modified during testing

-## 16. Conclusion
+## 18. Conclusion

 This comprehensive reference manual provides an exhaustive analysis of network pivoting methodologies across multiple platforms and use cases.
 The techniques described represent the current state-of-the-art in adversarial network traversal, providing cybersecurity professionals with the knowledge necessary to both implement and defend against sophisticated pivoting attacks.

-The evolution of pivoting tools toward more sophisticated evasion capabilities, exemplified by frameworks such as Ligolo-ng and Havoc C2, demonstrates the ongoing arms race between offensive and defensive capabilities.
+The evolution of pivoting tools toward more sophisticated evasion capabilities, exemplified by frameworks such as Ligolo-ng, Havoc C2, Villain, and Sliver, demonstrates the ongoing arms race between offensive and defensive capabilities.
 Future research should focus on machine learning-based traffic analysis evasion, quantum-resistant encryption for long-term operations, and integration with cloud-native architectures.

 Security practitioners must balance the offensive capabilities described herein with robust defensive measures, comprehensive monitoring, and adherence to ethical guidelines to ensure the responsible advancement of cybersecurity knowledge and capabilities.